Factbox: Legal issues in Supreme Court immigration case

+LONDON The Abbott World Marathon Majors (WMM) will hold back on naming a women's champion until after the conclusion of the doping case involving series leader Jemima Sumgong.

-The U.S. Supreme Court on Monday heard arguments in a challenge brought by Texas and other states to President Barack Obama's executive action on immigration.
-The eight justices confronted a series of legal questions beginning with whether Texas and the other state challengers even had grounds to bring the case.
+When the U.S. Supreme Court on Monday takes up a challenge brought by Texas and other states to President Barack Obama's executive action on immigration, the eight justices face a series of legal questions beginning with whether Texas and the other state challengers even have grounds to bring the case.

 Obama's November 2014 orders affect immigrants in the country illegally whose children are U.S. citizens or lawful permanent residents or who themselves have been in the United States since they were children.